zulip/zulip/help/add-or-remove-users-from-a-channel.md

-When you [mention a user](/help/mention-a-user-or-group) while composing a message in the web or desktop app, an alert banner appears above the compose box if they are not subscribed to the stream.
+When you [mention a user](/help/mention-a-user-or-group) while composing a message in the web or desktop app, an alert banner appears above the compose box if they are not subscribed to the channel.

-Click the **Subscribe them** button on the banner to add the user to the stream.
+Click the **Subscribe them** button on the banner to add the user to the channel.
 You will not see the button if you don't have permission to subscribe the user.

 !!! tip ""